Subscription emails going to spam or not being received

 2. Set up email authentication (SPF, DKIM, DMARC)

 Emails are sent on your behalf through our mailing service.
-To make sure inbox providers trust them — and to send from your own domain without landing in spam — your domain needs the right authentication records (SPF, DKIM, and DMARC) in its DNS.
+To make sure inbox providers trust them, and to send from your own domain without landing in spam, your domain needs the right authentication records (SPF, DKIM, and DMARC) in its DNS.

 After adding the records, allow some time for DNS to propagate, then send yourself a test notification to confirm.
+If you are still stuck, send us a screenshot of your DNS records and we will check them for you.

 3. Other things to check

-- The notification is enabled — confirm the specific email is toggled on in Notifications.
+- The notification is enabled: confirm the specific email is toggled on in Notifications.

-- Check spam/junk and "Promotions" — ask the customer to look there and mark the message as "Not spam," which trains future delivery.
+- Check spam/junk and "Promotions": ask the customer to look there and mark the message as "Not spam," which trains future delivery.

-- Correct customer email — verify the address on the contract is right.
+- Correct customer email: verify the address on the contract is right.

-- Content — heavily styled HTML or lots of links can trip spam filters; keep custom email edits reasonable.
+- Content: heavily styled HTML or lots of links can trip spam filters; keep custom email edits reasonable.

 Related guides

-Updated on: 06/05/2026
+Updated on: 07/29/2026

 Thank you!